JanHendrikVanHeusden/Eratosthenes/README.md

 #### About this project
 Reading in one of my old study books I stumbled across the well-known [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm.

-As I had some spare time to study, I decided to see how I could implement this and other prime finding algorithms, and apply different approaches to these, among others using coroutines and RxJava.
+As I had some spare time to study, I decided to see how I could implement this algorithm and other prime finding algorithms, and apply different approaches to these, among others using coroutines and RxJava.

-My goal was just to see what approaches and optimizations could be used with different techniques.
-It is not meant to be a mature production ready or life cycle friendly project.
+My goal was to see how they would behave and find out how they could be optimized (speed, memory, resources).
+It was never meant to be a mature production ready or life cycle friendly project.

-> For techies, you may want to jump to the [Implemented approaches](#implemented-approaches)
+> * For techies, you may want to jump to the **[Implemented approaches](#implemented-approaches)**
+> * Or you may want to see **[Some conclusions](#some-conclusions)**
-> Or click below on ► Details for the Table of Contents.
+> * Or click below on ► Details for the Table of Contents.

 <details>